WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Introduction

-Despite these advancements, adaptive mixture priors still rely on pre-specified tuning parameters to assess prior-data conflict, which may lead to overly aggressive borrowing if the parameters are misspecified.
-Moreover, existing dynamic borrowing methods implicitly assume that incorporating external data is beneficial, without rigorously evaluating whether such borrowing actually improves estimation accuracy.
-This assumption can yield misleading inference, especially when there is substantial discordance between external and concurrent data.
-Therefore, there remains an unmet need for a principled, data-driven procedure to evaluate the appropriateness of borrowing before applying adaptive weighting schemes.
+Despite these advancements, adaptive mixture priors still depend on pre-specified tuning parameters to assess prior-data conflict, which may lead to overly aggressive borrowing when these parameters are misspecified.
+Moreover, existing dynamic borrowing methods primarily focus on adjusting the amount of borrowing after external information has entered the mixture-prior framework, rather than first evaluating whether its inclusion improves estimation or predictive performance for the concurrent trial data.
+This limitation can lead to misleading inference, highlighting the need for a principled, data-driven procedure to assess borrowing appropriateness before applying adaptive weighting schemes.

-To address this gap, we propose a novel gating strategy, termed the WAIC-optimized weight (WOW) gating approach, which employs the widely applicable information criterion (WAIC) in a preliminary model assessment to evaluate the appropriateness of borrowing before applying any mixture prior.
-WAIC estimates out-of-sample posterior-averaged predictive performance, well-suited for assessing whether a model that includes external data offers a better fit to the current trial data.
-By comparing WAIC values from models with and without borrowing, WOW makes a principled, data-driven decision.
-If predictive performance deteriorates, borrowing is avoided; if it improves, any adaptive mixture prior, such as SAM or EB-rMAP, can be applied to determine the degree of borrowing.
-As a structured safeguard, WOW ensures that external data are integrated only when they improve model fit.
-It prevents inappropriate borrowing while preserving the flexibility of adaptive priors when justified.
-By explicitly defining when and how much to borrow, WOW-integrated strategies (e.g., WOW-SAM, WOW-EB-rMAP) enhance transparency and support more interpretable, justifiable use of external data in clinical trials.
+\yx To address this gap, we propose the WAIC-Optimized Weight (WOW) gating strategy, which uses the widely applicable information criterion (WAIC) to assess borrowing appropriateness before applying downstream mixture-prior methods. \xx WAIC estimates out-of-sample posterior predictive performance, making it well suited for assessing whether external-data borrowing improves fit to the concurrent trial data.
+By comparing WAIC under borrowing and no borrowing, WOW provides a principled, data-driven gate. \yx If the historical-data prior worsens predictive performance for the concurrent control data, borrowing is avoided; otherwise, a downstream mixture-prior method, such as SAM or EB-rMAP, determines the degree of borrowing.
+Thus, WOW separates borrowing eligibility from borrowing magnitude, improving transparency and supporting more justifiable use of external data. \xx